-Dicranella Heteromalla is found to have a satisfactory holotype.[2]
-The Dicranella Heteromalla possesses an structured designed to endure acidic environments.
-In addition, is has multipurpose systems that allow a satisfactory adaption.
-For example, the wild rhizoid system of D. Heteromalla forms a dense, matted network of filaments of different diameters, which evidences that its major role is solute uptake rather than anchorage.[3]
+Dicranella heteromalla is found to have a satisfactory holotype.[2]
+Dicranella heteromalla possesses an structured designed to endure acidic environments.
+In addition, it has multipurpose systems that allow a satisfactory adaption.
+For example, the wild rhizoid system of D. heteromalla forms a dense, matted network of filaments of different diameters, which evidences that its major role is solute uptake rather than anchorage.

 Species:

-Dicranella Heteromalla is found to have a satisfactory holotype.
-The Dicranella Heteromalla possesses an structured designed to endure acidic environments.
-In addition, is has multipurpose systems that allow a satisfactory adaption.
-For example, the wild rhizoid system of D. Heteromalla forms a dense, matted network of filaments of different diameters, which evidences that its major role is solute uptake rather than anchorage.
+Dicranella heteromalla is found to have a satisfactory holotype.
+Dicranella heteromalla possesses an structured designed to endure acidic environments.
+In addition, it has multipurpose systems that allow a satisfactory adaption.
+For example, the wild rhizoid system of D. heteromalla forms a dense, matted network of filaments of different diameters, which evidences that its major role is solute uptake rather than anchorage.

 Species: